Fort Lauderdale Criminal Defense Attorney

 Rudenberg & Glasser P.A. is highly skilled and experienced law firm. and they can provide the precise, aggressive representation you will need.
 Proving a case of police brutality will mean proving that the force applied to you was excessive or unnecessary—something that cannot be proven without knowledgeable legal guidance.
 Holding officers accountable is complex and difficult, but we have shown ourselves to be up to the challenge.

 We recognize that sticky situations can occur at any time of day or night, which is why we offer our legal services to clients 24 hours a day, 7 days a week.
-In addition, we provide free consultations, so that clients do not have to make a financial commitment before meeting with us.
+In addition, our Fort Lauderdale attorneys provide free consultations, so that clients do not have to make a financial commitment before meeting with us.
 If you want to find out more about the representation we offer for victims of police brutality or are interested in a free consult, contact our firm!